sky-philipalmeida/guganews/README.md

 ## This is a simple web client news reader for newsapi.org

 We are also using online translation services (yandex) in order to build the news queries.
+For a better experience please use an Android System with the default Chrome web browser.

 The main components are:
 * WinJS3